casey-martin/flounder/README.md

 * Increase evenness of the distribution of the training labels.
   * Over the course of many games between two master-level players, >70% of moves will have roughly an even board position (  centipawn difference ~ 0).
 Training on this full dataset results in the network minimizing error by randomly guessing values around 0.
 Reducing the relative proportion of roughly equal positions mitigates this effect.
 However, this means we must throw out a majority of the training data for network initialization.
 <br/><br/>
-### Model performance after 30 epochs training (1.4M positions) on downsampled data.
+### Model performance after 250 epochs training (20M positions) on downsampled data.
 ![Initial network performance after fitting on downsampled training data.](https://github.com/casey-martin/lumpi/blob/master/figures/cp-1360.ckpt.png)
 <br/><br/>
-  Downsampling is successful and model has predictive power.
-Initial results are promising.
-Will continue with a larger dataset (~20M positions).
+Evaluation function coupled with alpha-beta search 3 moves deep results in highly aggressive play.

 ## TODO:
 ### Immediate: